< Drag >

 The Human Factor

-The pandemic taught us something profound: humans thrive on connection.
-Strip away face-to-face interactions, and you erode trust, energy, and collaboration.
-As we navigate today’s world—what futurists call BANI (Brittle, Anxious, Non-linear, Incomprehensible)—the need to support the human side of work has never been greater.
+As we navigate today’s world – what futurists call BANI (Brittle, Anxious, Non-linear, Incomprehensible) – the need to support, motivate and inspire the human side of work has never been greater.

 Why We Can’t Automate Success

-AI is transforming biopharma—from accelerating drug discovery to streamlining clinical trials.
 Yet, for roles requiring human connection, such as engaging regulators, building partnerships, or managing teams, automation falls short.
-These roles demand human skills like:
+These roles demand human skills:

 • Building rapport with stakeholders